sheamus-hei/nature-finder/README.md

 * location: string
 * img: string

 The animals table stored the species key, which was the GBIF species key to be used to call the API for that species.
+The vernacular name was also stored, and if no name was available, the species was stored as the name.
 The location was stored, but to make it easier to call the location in the Mapbox API, the latitude and longitude were also stored.
 Finally, an image of the animal was stored; if there was no image available, instead a placeholder image was used.

 **Table: UsersAnimals**